SumiSastri/dev-blogs/docs/aws-cdk/part4-aws-cdk-v1-v2-migration.md

 ```

-This installs & uses it in your project
+This installs and uses it in your project

 `nvm install 18`
 `nvm use 18`